 Design and aesthetics

-Aesthetically, the Kickr V5 is hard to tell apart from its forebear.
-It maintains the same folding legs and height adjustment built into the central leg, as well as the same exposed 7.3kg/16lb flywheel, rubber-clad carry handle, and Wahoo logo placement.
+Aesthetically, the Kickr V5 2020 is hard to tell apart from its forebear, and even harder to tell apart from its 2022 replacement.
+They all share the same folding legs and height adjustment built into the central leg, as well as the same exposed 7.3kg/16lb flywheel, rubber-clad carry handle, and Wahoo logo placement.

-The power cable still connects to an external short 'female' cable at the rear, and the bike mounts into place using the same choice of adaptors, making it compatible with the same bolt-thru and quick release axle standards as the Kickr V4.
+The power cable still connects to an external short 'female' cable at the rear, and the bike mounts into place using the same choice of adaptors, making it compatible with all modern standards of quick release and thru axle (apart from boost).
 The same Sunrace 11-speed Shimano/SRAM cassette comes fitted, and SRAM 12-speed drivers are sold separately.

-The two telltale physical differences are the new Axis feet and the wired port for an RJ25 cable.
+The two telltale physical differences from the V4 are the new Axis feet and the wired port for an RJ25 cable.
+Whereas the newer V6 gets a WiFi status light.

 With the Axis feet, you actually get three pairs, each with progressing levels of cushioning, which fit to the two fold-out legs, while a cushioned rubber foot sits on the central leg and beneath the base of the unit.
 According to Wahoo, this offers up to five degrees of left-right roll, and the pair you should use depends on your weight.